ME 755-756 - Senior Design Project

 Trash Adapt - Healthier, Cleaner, Smarter Communities

-The TrashAdapt compactor is designed to operate in developing country communities.
-We designed the device to be simple, easy to maintain, require minimal effort to operate, and to be easily constructed.
+The TrashAdapt compactor was designed to operate in developing country communities.
+The team designed the device to be simple, easy to maintain, require minimal effort to operate, and to be easily constructed.
 When implemented, the device will encourage better health in the surrounding community due to a better waste-disposal infrastructure.
-In the future, we hope to add other components to the TrashAdapt system in order to provide community members with the ability to recycle their trash into other uses, i.e. building materials, energy sources.

-The UNH Rocket Cats is a team of engineering students from the University of New Hampshire.
-Our team is building a high powered rocket and payload for the UNH's first appearance in the NASA University Student Launch Initiative (USLI) competition.
-The rocket must safely deliver a scientific or engineering payload to exactly one mile above ground level.
-The payload objective is to create a low cost data network that can be deployed rapidly over a large area.
-Throughout the competition, team members will work directly with NASA engineers in the design, construction and testing of the rocket.
+The UNH Rocket Cats team built a high powered rocket and payload for UNH's first appearance in the NASA University Student Launch Initiative (USLI) competition.
+They were required to safely deliver a scientific or engineering payload to exactly one mile above ground level.
+The objective was to create a low cost data network that can be deployed rapidly over a large area.
+Throughout the competition, team members worked directly with NASA engineers in the design, construction and testing of the rocket.

 Ski Design and Fabrication